WHAT IS THE PURPOSE OF THIS FUND?

 I’VE SEEN OTHER COUNTRIES AND ORGANIZATIONS DONATING TO EFFORTS.
 HOW IS THIS FUND DIFFERENT?

-The COVID-19 Solidarity Response Fund is the only way for individual donors and other charitable givers to contribute directly to WHO’s global public health response efforts.
+The COVID-19 Solidarity Response Fund is the foremost way for individual donors and other charitable givers to contribute directly to WHO’s global public health response efforts.
 Funds donated will go directly to support WHO’s work, together with partners, leading and coordinating the global response, helping countries and communities with the greatest need prevent, detect, and respond to the pandemic.
 Donations to the COVID-19 Solidarity Response Fund quickly get funding where it’s most needed.

 Many funding announcements have already been made, underlining that people and organizations everywhere are eager to help solve this shared global problem.
 Many governments, philanthropies, private sector partners, and the UN have made essential funding announcements to support national or local response efforts within a country.

 Other important commitments, such as from the World Bank and International Monetary Fund, are bolstering economic resilience and recovery in addition to some elements of public health response.
 Essential donations have also been made to support research and development efforts for therapeutics, diagnostics and vaccines.
-To learn more, view this list of established funds for COVID-19.

 CAN I EARMARK A GIFT TO A SPECIFIC COUNTRY?

 Right now as the needs of the COVID-19 pandemic continue to rapidly change, it is critical and most valuable to have flexibility for vital resources to be quickly allocated where they are most needed, as assessed by WHO and its Director-General.
 Therefore, it is not currently possible for donors to earmark donations for use in a specific country.